Extruder Clicking/Slipping? 8 Common Causes and Their Fixes

 Printing speed, dictated by printer motor speed, determines nozzle movement speed over the build plate.
 Faster speeds may yield quicker results but can compromise quality by causing artifacts.
 High speeds also risk inadequate filament heating, leading to partially melted filament that can clog the nozzle.
 This blockage strains the extruder, causing it to click from increased effort to extrude filament.

 To fix this problem, slow the printing speed to allow the filament to heat up and melt properly.

-Also, the type of filament you use affects your print speed settings.
+The type of filament you use will affect your print speed settings.
 For example:

 - ABS and PLA print at a recommended speed of 40 mm/s to 60 mm/s